 The pandemic affected GMAT and GRE takers across the world.
 With physical test centres for both the exams closing down, many MBA aspirants were left confused.
-Helping students out with this dilemma, Ross decided to accept LSAT and MCAT scores for MBA admissions.
+Helping students out with this dilemma, Ross school of business decided to accept LSAT and MCAT scores for MBA admissions.
 The school has been accepting the LSAT and MCAT scores for their dual-degrees but now are accepting the same in lieu of the GMAT or the GRE for MBA applicants.

 Moving on to how the MBA essay section of the Ross MBA application procedure got affected, two major changes were made.

 Previously, an MBA applicant would have to answer three of the six prompts that Ross provided for their short MBA essays.
 While the six prompts provided by Ross remain, the applicant is now required to only answer two of the six prompts.

 - Reduced Careers Goals essay word limit:

 The second change to the Ross MBA application essays is the reduction in word-limit for their Career Goals essay.
 The word-limit for the Career Goals essay has been reduced to 200 from the existing 300 word-limit.

 Ross MBA Application Essays

 Select one prompt from each group.
 Respond to your selected prompts using 100 words or fewer (100 words each; 200 words total).

 • I want people to know that I:

 • I was aware that I was different when: